 What the Schumer Box tells you about interest rates

-In addition to information about interest rates, the Schumer Box tells you about your grace period (the amount of time you have to pay the balance on purchases without being charged interest) and other details about how your interest is calculated.
+In addition to information about interest rates, the Schumer Box informs you about your grace period (the amount of time you have to pay the balance on purchases without being charged interest) and other details about how your interest is calculated.

 What the Schumer Box tells you about fees

 It’s one thing to pay fees you understand and expect.
 For example, you might choose a card with an annual fee because it also has great cash back benefits.
-It’s another thing to get slapped with high fees you didn’t see coming.
-The Schumer Box tells you what fees you may be subject to with a certain card:

-- Annual fees.
-You can choose from plenty of credit cards that don’t have annual fees.
-However, some cards with fees make it hard to resist by offering great cash back perks, free companion airline passes, and so on.
-Just make sure to re-evaluate on a regular basis to make sure your benefits are still worth more to you than the annual fee.
+- Annual fees: You can choose from plenty of credit cards that don’t have annual fees.
+However, some cards with fees make it hard to resist by offering great cash back perks, free companion airline passes and so on.
+Just make sure to reevaluate on a regular basis to make sure your benefits are still worth more to you than the annual fee.

 Where to find the Schumer Box